FranciscoGorigoitia/DA/README.md

 end
 ```
-Where _valueBS_ computs Black-Scholes formula for the price of a European vanilla call option and the corresponding Vega (V'<sub>BS</sub>).
-This last one mentioned corresponds to its derivative V<sub>BS</sub> with respect to its $\sigma$.
+Where function _valueBS_ computs Black-Scholes formula for the price of a European vanilla call option and the corresponding Vega (V'<sub>BS</sub>).
+This last one corresponds to its derivative V<sub>BS</sub> with respect to its $\sigma$.

-In reality, for the analyst does not care about how many iterations will need for to reach the implied volatility acording to modifications at guess initial $\sigma$, maturity or strike.
-For to compute this, it was created a new function called _volBS2_ that implements the Newton-Raphson algorithm with a while loop that iterates until reach an accuracy of 1 bp.
+In reality the analyst does not care about how many iterations will need for to reach the implied volatility acording to modifications at guess initial $\sigma$, maturity or strike.
+To compute this, it was created a new function called _volBS2_ that implements the Newton-Raphson algorithm with a while loop that iterates until reach an accuracy of 1 bp.
 Typically, a small precision value is chosen to ensure that the obtained solution is as close as possible to the exact solution.
 This criterion is used to terminate the iterations of the algorithm once the desired precision is achieved.

 ```matlab
 function [C,vega,SigmaN] = volBS2(Spot,K,r,q,T,F,Sigma,e,accuracy)